RacconC/gtftools/README.md

 ## Contact

-If any questions, please do not hesitate to contact me at:
+If any questions, please contact my tutor at:
 Hongdong Li, hongdong@csu.edu.cn